ryanatkn/gro/src/lib/docs/task.md

 - The `*.task.ts` file name convention signals to Gro that your application contains task modules that conform to some interface.
-  This allows them to be discoverable, so running `gro` displays them all without any config, and it puts generic handles on them, enabling various verbs (e.g. "run") and structured metadata (e.g. "summary").
+  This allows them to be discoverable by convention, so running `gro` displays them all without any config, and it puts generic handles on them, enabling various verbs (e.g. `run`) and structured metadata (e.g. `summary`).
 - Tasks aren't just a script, they can be inspected, composed, and manipulated in code.
   Task modules do not have any side effects when imported, while Node scripts just execute when imported - their primary purpose is to cause side effects.
+  This is useful in many cases - for example `gro taskname --help` inspects the args schema and other metadata to print help to the console, and `gro` prints the `summary` property of each task it finds.
 - Module resolution differs:
-  - When a task name is given to Gro, it first searches the current working directory and falls back to searching the Gro directory.
+  - When a task name is given to Gro, it first searches `src/lib/` in the current working directory and falls back to searching the Gro directory.
     This allows your code to use Gro's builtin tasks or override them by covention.
     Gro reserves no special behavior for its own commands -